loighic/macro/docs/pt1a/intro1.md

 3. **Capital**, in economics, are the resources that are (*a*) made, (*b*) facilitate the production of goods and services, and (*c*) are not used up shortly after being produced.
 So, for example, *factories*, *equipment*, and *distribution networks* are types of capital.

 4. **Entrepreneurship** is the ability to combine land, labor, and capital to produce goods and services.
+This is not just entrepreneurship in the everyday sense of the word---i.e., some people's ability to start new businesses.
+Instead, it is the ability of any person, group, or institution to combine land, labor, and capital in productive ways.